Skip to content

 Read Data Files

-Inside this directory, the data file must always be named datafile with the appropriate extension: e.g., .csv, .txt, .edf, .json… Replace datafile_uuid and datafile_extension with the actual values for your dataset.
-You can repeat this process to read multiple datafiles.
+The data file must always be named “datafile” with the appropriate extension: e.g., .csv, .txt, .edf, .json… There is no limit to the number of datasets that can be loaded.
 Use different functions to load data depending on the data type.
-For example, if you have a CSV file, you can use the read_csv from pandas.
+For example, if you have CSV files, you can use the read_csv from pandas:

 Run the Code